dcore94/bss/README.md

 * Just accomplish one mission.
 BSS is thought and written to do data-binding: transferring data to UI elements and vice versa.
 Nothing else.
 * BSS should have **ZERO** external dependencies neither to libraries nor installation or packaging tools.

 Starting with version 1.2 the missions to be accomplished are two.
-Even-binding has been added.
+Event-binding has been added.
 That is externalized and declaratively adding of event handlers to selected DOM elements.

 Some more functional requirements focus on granting the maximum freedom to BSS users.
 Everything, in terms of application structure, is up to the developers.